| java.lang.Object | |

 Finds a resource with a given name.
 This method returns null if no resource with this name is found.
 The rules for searching resources associated with a given class are profile specific.

-interface, primitive type or void) represented by this Class
+interface, primitive type or void) represented by this Class.
+If this

 primitive type, or void, then null is returned.
 If this object represents an